monatemedia/docker-engine-on-linux/README.md

 >
 > ## What is a Dockerfile?
 >
 > A Dockerfile is a template for an image of our application.
 The image is then a template for a Docker container, which is a runnable instance of the Docker image, and uses a `docker-compose.yaml` file to run the image.
-We will run multiple Docker containers to host our application.
+We will run multiple Docker containers to host our applications.